VC103221/codedeploy/readme.md

-**Question 1**: This snippet should print all the keys of the test dictionary.
+**Question 1**: This snippet should print all the keys of the test dictionary as a list.
 ```
 test_dict = {
   "one": "test",